Teaching About the First Thanksgiving

-Students explore the customs of 17th century Pilgrims and Wampanoag people with these four learning activities.
+Students explore the customs of 17th century Pilgrims and Wampanoag people with these three learning activities.

 This lesson plan gives younger students an in-depth look into the First Thanksgiving and helps them understand the experiences of the Pilgrims on their voyage to the New World.

 Now aligned to Common Core State Standards!
 Take a closer look at the Pilgrims' voyage, settlement, and first harvest celebration.